-8.5.4.5.1 Refresh to snapshot
+8.5.3.7.4.1 Refresh to snapshot

 Included within each timeflow are snapshots that can be accessed via a dropdown menu under each timeflow.
 If given the right permission, a developer can refresh the VDB to that snapshot.
-While this may seem similar to "Make Active", there are major underlying differences as a "Refresh" will reprovision the VDB based on that point in time, whereas, "Make Active" simply changes the reference to different blocks of the underlying storage.
+While this may seem similar to Make Active, there are underlying differences; a refresh will reprovision the VDB based on that point in time, whereas, Make Active simply changes the reference to different blocks of the underlying storage.

-8.5.4.5.2 Create bookmark
+8.5.3.7.4.2 Create bookmark

-On a snapshot will enable developers to convert that snapshot into a DCT Bookmark (see page 162)that enables developers to assign a name and special retention policy to that time reference.
-This also enables stronger collaboration between developers as bookmark references can be used for a sibling refresh operation.
+A snapshot allows developers to convert it into a DCT Bookmark (see page 201), which enables them to assign a name and special retention policy to that time reference.
+This also enables stronger collaboration between developers, as bookmark references can be used for a sibling refresh operation.

-8.5.4.5.3 Rename timeflow
+8.5.3.7.4.3 Rename timeline

-Developers can curate time flows to correspond to tests such that they can easily reference results data.
-This action can be performed by clicking the ellipsis on the time flow to reach a drop-down menu.
-This menu includes the option to "rename" which will open a dialog box to input a new name.
-The input is prefilled with the current Timeflow name by default.
-Saving the dialog kicks off a job to rename the timeflow.
+Curate timelines to correspond with tests by renaming them to easily reference the resulted data.
+This action can be performed by clicking the ellipsis on the timeline to reach a drop-down menu.
+This menu includes the option to rename which will open a dialog box to input a new name.
+The input is prefilled with the current timeline name by default.
 The changes may take a short time to be reflected in the UI.

-8.5.4.5.4 Delete timeflow
+8.5.3.7.4.4 Delete timeline

-Developers have the option to delete time flows via the UI by selecting the ellipsis next to the corresponding time flow and selecting "delete".
-When clicked, this opens a confirmation dialog asking if the user wishes to delete the timeflow.
-If the dialog is confirmed, a job is kicked off to delete the timeflow.
-Note: This menu item is disabled for the currently-active timeflow.
+Delete timelines via the UI by selecting the ellipsis next to the corresponding timeline and selecting delete.
+When clicked, this opens a confirmation dialog.
+Once confirmed, a job is kicked off to delete the timeline.
+This menu item is disabled for the currently-active timeflow.

-8.5.4.6 API documentation
+8.5.3.7.5 API documentation

 While the DCT UI provides a visual aspect to timeflow chronology and grouping, the DCT API has all of the necessary instrumentation to integrate these concepts into automation.
-The formal documentation can be found via DCT's swagger docs or the developer resources documentation section.
-This portion of the timeflow documentation will provide some general examples:
+The formal documentation can be found via DCT's Swagger docs or the Developer resources documentation section.
+This portion of the timeline documentation will provide some general examples:

-Get a list of a VDB's timeflows
+Get a list of a VDB's timelines